The Birds A play by Aristophanes, revised and illustrated by Ayal Pinkus

-Euelpides and Pisthetaerus walk through a wild, desolate countryside with broken rocks and brushwood all around them.
+Euelpides Euelpides and Pisthetaerus Pisthetaerus walk through a wild, desolate countryside with broken rocks and brushwood all around them.

-carries a basket with pots and pans and follows a jay, and follows a crow.
+Euelpides carries a basket with pots and pans and follows a jay, and Pisthetaerus follows a crow.

 (To his jay)So now you're telling me to walk to that tree, over there?